|

 the surviving Kovacs family or cast members so please don't ask us for any further information.

-Visit our links page.
-Listed there is everything relevant that is currently available.
-The most important are the books by Diana Rico, David Walley and Andrew Horton.
-We offer "The Vision Of Ernie Kovacs", a very hard to find book, through this webpage.
-We acquired all the remaining inventory and sell it for a better price than you will find elsewhere (auction sites, second-hand dealers) plus the copies aren't used.
-You should also read the books Ernie wrote himself: "Zoomar" and "How To Talk At Gin".
-These are usually available through rare book dealers or for very good deals on ebay and similar sites.
-Be careful on auction sites, however, as some sellers charge a very inflated price for books which are still available for regular market prices on sites such as Amazon or Barnes & Noble.
-I’ve noticed this recently with Andrew Horton's book which came out in April 2010; in some cases the price on auction sites was set to almost twice what it sells for on the sites of the two major book retailers and the publisher’s own site, and this within days of it's release.
-"The Best Of Ernie Kovacs" two DVD set is the most comprehensive collection of video available legally and it is fairly easy to find.
-On some auction sites you will see DVDs for sale that are homemade bootlegs of this item or of other legally released items such as biographies and documentaries that have been made about EK.
-Still there are other items that were not commercially released which somehow folks have been able to obtain; they then make copies and try to sell these items.
-All of the aforementioned are illegal and generally of very poor quality, especially since some of the source material isn't in the greatest shape to begin with on even the legally released versions.
+An interesting and sort of quirky title available on DVD is the 1957 NBC broadcast of "Producer's Showcase: Festival Of Magic."
+Ernie was the host for this episode which features him introducing the acts and then cutting up between them.
+On our links page in the "VIDEOS" section you will see a link to a review I wrote of it as well as a link to a site where you can purchase it should that be of interest.
+I consider this mainly a curiousity since Ernie's involvement is limited and he has no interaction with the magicians.
+Given the lack of EK material avialable for legal purchase, however, it may be worth it to you to acquire a copy for your collection especially if you are a diehard Kovacs fan who also likes magic (I happen to be one of those so I enjoyed it).
+On some auction sites you will see DVDs for sale that are homemade bootlegs of various legally released items.
+Still there are other items that were not commercially released and are not mentioned here which somehow folks have been able to obtain; they then make copies and try to sell these items.
+These are illegal and generally of very poor quality, especially since some of the source material isn't in the greatest shape to begin with.
 I suggest you avoid buying these items, the main reason being that the parties entitled to royalties receive no compensation for them.
 This in turn serves to discourage these same parties from releasing new material for fear of making only a small profit due to illegal duplication and/or file sharing.
 I'll admit this is just an educated guess on my part; if I owned the rights to something where I thought this would happen I'd want more money upfront and might not be able to find a distributor willing to provide it as it’s a bigger risk for them.
 Over the last few years some proposed new DVD collections of my favorite artists’ work (including EK) have been dropped and I'm convinced that this is at least partially to blame.
+Even the quality of most legally avialable EK video is OK but not great as a good portion of it comes from old grainy kinescopes.
+I've never seen anything, however, that wasn't watchable and the quality is always better than the illegally released material.
 The Museum Of Broadcast Communications in Chicago has some very interesting EK files available to watch and listen to online.
 Visit our The Ernie Kovacs Blog and read "Video And Audio Clips On This Site" in the left hand column.
 There are instructions there on how to go about doing this.
 Another wonderful resource is the Paley Center For Media, with locations in NYC and Los Angeles.
 There you can see some great Ernie Kovacs material that isn't available for purchase and which can't be seen anywhere else.
 If you live in or are visiting one of those areas we strongly suggest you stop by.
+The link will take you to a listing of everything they have regarding Ernie Kovacs so that you can plan your visit.
+Be sure to check out our "Kovacs Christmas List" for some more great EK items you can look for when surfing the web, including links to other videos and shows which featured Ernie or Ernie and Edie.

 13. What films did Ernie appear in?
 Are any available on video?
+Also, is it true that Ernie had been given a role in "It's A Mad, Mad, Mad, Mad World"?

 14. I seem to remember that Ernie and Edie did commercials for a specific company.
 What was the name of it?

 It was the Consolidated Cigar Corporation, makers of "Dutch Masters" and "Muriel" cigars.
 Ernie, an avid cigar smoker did the commercials for "Dutch Masters" which he created himself and are quite wonderful even if you're anti-smoking.
 Edie did some great spots for "Muriel".
 The company still makes these products but now operates under a different name.
-An interesting side note is that the law which went into effect in 1971 banning tobacco ads on TV in the U.S. actually does NOT cover cigars.
-You don't see ads however.
-Sort of a self policing thing we suppose, since no other type of tobacco can advertise.
-So, if EK were still with us he could still make these spots.

 Even though EK smoked up to 20 cigars a day, he would rarely smoke the "Dutch Masters", preferring his own Cuban